Easton Park . Nov 9, 2021

 The Inspiration: San Francisco’s Nob Hill neighborhood isn’t exactly a park, but it is definitely a hill!
 Known for luxury mansions, great restaurants, and stunning views of the San Francisco Bay, Nob Hill is also home to several parks with fountains, green space, and walking paths.

 The Easton Park Version: With amazing hilltop views of the entire neighborhood, Knob Hill Park is our favorite place in Easton Park to watch the sunset!
-To honor its San Francisco namesake, this park is home to the Easton Park Trolley, a repurposed Dillo trolley that used to carry people around downtown Austin.
+We spelled our Knob with a K to honor Pilot Knob, the extinct volcano just north of Easton Park.
+To pay tribute to its San Francisco namesake, this park is home to the Easton Park Trolley, a repurposed Dillo trolley that used to carry people around downtown Austin.
 You’ll also find swings and a great hill for sledding.

 Skyline Park